raxyz/prjctr-hsa5/peak-loading-task/README.md

 We are managing all push notifications.
 So we can cache the news before sending pushes.
 Set small TTL, for example 2 mins.
 Maybe use probabilistic cache approach

-#### Short polling request on Live Score pages
+### Short polling request on Live Score pages

 The site uses a short polling approach to get the last data from the backend.
 If many users open the live score page -- the backend will receive a bunch of requests.

 **Solution**
-Caching with an ability to evict cache when admin added changes to the game.
+Caching with an ability to update cache when admin added any changes to the game.
+(Don't evict the cashe)

-#### DDoS attacks
+### DDoS attacks

 **Solution**
 In this case, limit each user with a number of requests per second and add a captcha in case if there are too many requests from one user.
 Of course, use advice from the previous lecture :)

+### Championships

+Championships can produce a lot of traffic.

+**Solution**
+In the case of local championships, we can scale the site to the nearest data center of the particular region.
+In the case of world championships, it's better to follow a schedule and increase capacity based on the game statistics (popular game or not).